Industrial greenhouse gas emissions cut with life cycle carbon calculations

 Few companies have the in-house expertise needed to calculate their carbon footprint - it is a complex as well as time and resource-intensive task.
 For this reason, most organisations have to rely on external consultants, which is costly and often inhibits companies from estimating their carbon footprint.

 However, companies can only introduce meaningful climate change mitigation measures if they can account for the emissions they cause.
-To facilitate this process, researchers in the School of Chemical Engineering and Analytical Science pioneered a 'cradle to grave' method for estimating carbon footprints tailored specifically for industry.
+To facilitate this process, researchers in the Department of Chemical Engineering and Analytical Science pioneered a 'cradle to grave' method for estimating carbon footprints tailored specifically for industry.

 In collaboration with over 30 industrial partners, the researchers developed a method and free software tools that can be used by non-experts in different industry sectors.
 The software known as CCaLC (Carbon Calculations over the Life Cycle of Industrial Activities) has over 4,000 users from more than 70 countries.

 The Chemistry Innovation Knowledge Transfer Network (CIKTN) features the software in its Sustainable Design Guide, promoting CCaLC to UK and European businesses.
-The World Bank also features CCaLC as a partner in its Platform for Climate-Smart Planning.
+The World Bank also features CCaLC as a partner in its platform for Climate-Smart Planning.

 Example user benefits - the PVC industry